Step 5 - Maintain plant growth

 It is important to maintain plant growth once you have planted your vegetable seeds and transplants.
 The best advice I received from a farmer when I was woofing in England was to take the time to walk through my garden and observe.

-Every day or two I take the time to keep an eye on my vegetable plants.
-I look for signs of garden insects or other pests like slugs or aphids that can cause damage.
+Every day or two I walk through my garden to check on my veggie plants.
+Are there are any signs that the plants are not healthy?
+Any wilting, yellowish leaves, or things are slow growing.
+I also look for signs of garden insects or other pests like slugs or aphids that can cause damage.

 Tips for great plant growth: